cloudogu/usermgt/docs/gui/usermanagement_en.md

 ![User overview with two users](figures/usermanagement/CESUsermanagement_Users_en.png)

 2. In the filter section, enter the username, display name or e-mail address of the account you want to find and press *Enter*.
-The table will then show you only the accounts whose username, display name or email address matches your search entry.
+The table will show you the accounts matching your search criterion.

 ![User overview filtered by user testuser](figures/usermanagement/CESUsermanagement_UsersSearchResult_en.png)